-Designated as the ‘Year of Tourism and Rural Development’ by UNWTO, 2020’s thematic idea is to promote tourism as a sector for creating ample amount of jobs and opportunities as well as to uplift rural development.
+Designated as the ‘Year of Tourism and Rural Development by UNWTO, 2020’s thematic idea is to promote tourism as a sector for creating ample amount of jobs and opportunities as well as to uplift rural development.

-Putting significant stress on the importance of preserving nature, and cultural heritage, it is an endeavour by UNWTO to encourage the common mass about understanding the values of the raw and rustic world, discarding excessive ‘urban migration.’
+Putting significant stress on the importance of preserving nature, and cultural heritage, it is an endeavor by UNWTO to encourage the common mass about understanding the values of the raw and rustic world, discarding excessive ‘urban migration.’

-Marking its 40th anniversary this year, World Tourism Day had always tried to elucidate on the socio-cultural, political and economic value that travel and tourism serve as a sector to the world economy.
-And this time, albeit the rapid drop-down of the graph in the tourism sector amidst such a challenging period, choosing a theme of rural development, UNWTO has mentioned on its significance:
+Marking its 40th anniversary this year, World Tourism Day had always tried to elucidate on the socio-cultural, political, and economic value that travel and tourism serve as a sector to the world economy.
+And this time, albeit the rapid drop-down of the graph in the tourism sector amidst such a challenging period, choosing a theme of rural development, UNWTO has mentioned its significance:

-Acknowledged as the ‘fastest-growing’ and ‘most resilient’ socio-economic sector, Travel and Tourism department has been catering job opportunities, employment and standing out as one of the most serious sectors from a socio-economic developmental perspective.
+Acknowledged as the ‘fastest-growing’ and ‘most resilient’ socio-economic sector, the Travel and Tourism department has been catering job opportunities, and employment and standing out as one of the most serious sectors from a socio-economic developmental perspective.